ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/requirements_and_discussions/log.md

 * Data is initially stored in `POOL` where it is pre-reduced.
 * Does not look like `ROOT` has something like Mantid's MD system.
 That would normally be left to the user, since `ROOT`'s `TTree`' is more general purpose.

+### Discussion with Alex 15/11/2017
+* He thinks that for his case merging *MDEventWorkspace* files is better than merging *MDHistoWorkspace*, since at the required binning level, the event-based structure is 30x sparser.
+* He also says that in the future people might want event-based workspaces for resolution calcualations.
+* He mentioned that there is a concrete initiative to develop distributed Horace, which apparently has funding and should go ahead next year.
+* Alex did have some ideas for a distributed event store.
+He suggests to have a hash map which represents a n-dimensional grid.
+The binning is defined by the number of representations that can be indexed with a `int64`.
+It is not clear how load-balancing would work on this.

+### Discussion with Martyn 15/11/2017
+* Martyn confirmed what Alex was saying regarding distributed Horace.
+It seems that users have a too long waiting time between measurements and publication.
+  The PACE initiative aims to reduce that time.
+One of the aims is to look at a distributed Horace version, especially since instruments such as LET produce 500GB of merged data and with a new instrument in construction this will be 10x that amount.
+The reduction itself is happening on *MatrixWorkspace* objects, but the data fitting happens on the Horace side.
+If we were to convert the work that Horace does to Mantid, then we would have a conversion, merge and fit step.